base-org/web/apps/base-docs/tutorials/docs/1_smart-wallet-spend-permissions.md

 ## Overview

-Spend Permissions are a new onchain primitive that allows any user to grant an application permission to pull a specified amount of funds from their account.
+Spend Permissions are a new onchain primitive that allows any user to grant an application permission to spend a specified amount of funds from their account.
 Spend Permissions are similar to **Session Keys**, where temporary permissions enable seamless user interaction without repeatedly prompting signatures.
 However, Spend Permissions are more secure because they are scoped and controlled by parameters such as **token**, **start time**, **end time**, **period**, and **allowance**, which a user signs off on when approving a Spend Permission.

 For Spend Permissions to work, the user must have a **Smart Account**.
 Newly created Smart Accounts add the Permission Manager during account creation, and it cannot be removed.
 Existing Smart Wallets must manually enable Spend Permissions by adding the Permission Manager via a one-time approval flow when an app requests them.